 - H – 2 pieces of 1×2 lumber – 28 1/2″ long, 4 pieces of 1×3 lumber – 23 1/4″ long TRIMS

 Top Tip: There are many plans and instructions to choose from when building a dog house, so make sure you work with attention and select the right project for your needs.

 Building a dog house

-The first step of the woodworking project is about building a dog house.
+The first step of the woodworking project is about building the floor of the dog house.
 As you can easily notice in the plans, we recommend you to cut the 2×4 components at the right size and to assemble them together with 2 1/2″ galvanized screws.
 Drill pilot holes through the 24″ long slats and insert 2 1/2″ screws into the joists.

 Top Tip: Lay the wall frames to the flooring and secure it into place with 2 1/2″ galvanized screws.
 Plumb the walls with a spirit level and secure them into place with 2 1/2″ screws.
 In addition, lock the adjacent walls together by inserting 2 1/2″ screws.

 Top Tip: Smooth the cut edges with sandpaper before fitting the sheets to the wall frames.
 Drill a starting hole and cut out the door opening with a jigsaw.

 Attach the plywood sheets to the wall frames and secure them to the studs with 1 1/4″ screws.
 Align the components with attention, making sure the edges of the walls are flush one with another.

 Building the rafters for the dog house is a complex process, as you need to take accurate measurements.
 Mark the cut lines on the 2×2 rafters and cut them at the right size and shape by using a circular saw.

 Cut one end of the rafters at 45 degrees and make a small notch, in order to fit into place properly.
 Continue the process until you have made all the rafters for the dog house roof.